garciparedes/prolog-examples/README.md

 # Prolog-Examples

 ## Like it?
 Awesome!
-If you find this tool useful, consider supporting or [buying me a beer](https://www.paypal.me/FlurinDuerst/5) respectively [a glass of single malt scotch whiskey](https://www.paypal.me/FlurinDuerst/10) :)
+If you find this tool useful, consider supporting or [buying me a beer](https://www.paypal.me/garciparedes/2):)